 By considering the following, it is possible to avoid many of the pitfalls associated with metric development:

 In order for metrics to be useful, they should be clearly defined at the outset.
-For ease of tracking they should be named and categorised according to the primary focus (time, cost, quality and/or satisfaction).
+For ease of tracking they should be named, standardised, and grouped in a way that reflects how the study is managed in practice.
+Common groupings include start-up and cycle time metrics, recruitment and retention metrics, quality and protocol adherence metrics, data timeliness metrics, and cost or resource-use metrics.
 Although almost anything can be measured, when defining metrics it is important to ensure that effort is spent measuring things that can be changed and which make a difference to the overall success of a project.

 Before any measurements begin, it is important to consider whether fewer metrics could be measured to achieve the same endpoint.
 Careful consideration of the data collected will not only allow for process change, but also the definition of more effective metrics in the future.